1967 Pacific typhoon season: Typhoon Ellen

-Severe Tropical Storm Fran (Mameng)
+Tropical Storm Fran (Mameng)

-Severe Tropical Storm Fran, designated as "Mameng" by the Philippine Weather Bureau, originated in the western Pacific on July 30 near the South China Sea.
+Tropical Storm Fran, designated as "Mameng" by the Philippine Weather Bureau, originated in the western Pacific on July 30 near the South China Sea.
 The storm tracked steadily westward over the next two days.
 By July 31, Fran intensified, reaching its peak intensity with sustained winds of 70 mph (110 km/h) and a minimum pressure of 975 hPa.

 Maintaining a consistent westward trajectory, Fran approached China's southern coast by August 2.
 At 18:00 UTC, it made landfall south of Guangdong Province as a weakening tropical storm.
 The system rapidly deteriorated over land, downgrading to a tropical depression within 12 hours.
 By August 3, Fran dissipated inland.

-Severe Tropical Storm Georgia (Luding)
+Tropical Storm Georgia (Luding)

 A tropical depression formed in the western Pacific on July 27.
 Over the next 48 hours, it tracked west-northwestward, intensifying into a tropical storm by July 29.
 This early phase featured steady organization, with central pressure dropping to 989 hPa by July 30.
 Georgia reached its peak intensity on August 1–2, with maximum sustained winds of 60 knots (110 km/h) and a central pressure of 982 hPa.
 The storm then executed a gradual northeastward recurvature east of the Bonin Islands.
 By August 2, it accelerated toward higher latitudes, maintaining tropical storm strength.

 After recurving, Georgia traversed the open Pacific north of 30°N. By August 4, it weakened to a tropical depression, with winds dropping below 35 knots.
 The system transitioned into an extratropical cyclone by August 8, ultimately dissipating near the Kuril Islands on August 13.

 Georgia remained entirely over open ocean, avoiding land impacts.

-Severe Tropical Storm Hope
+Tropical Storm Hope

 The remnants of Tropical Storm Hope contributed to an atmospheric river oriented towards Interior Alaska that caused the 1967 Fairbanks flood, the worst and most damaging flooding in Fairbanks' history.